bodgewires/bodgewires.github.io/_posts/2017-3-12-serial-protocol-in-c.md

 ---
 title:  "Writing your own Serial Protocol using C"
-excerpt: “In this article, I take a look at designing and implementing a simple serial protocol using C. It can be used in microcontrollers or Single Board Computers"
+excerpt: "In this article, I take a look at designing and implementing a simple serial protocol using C. It can be used in microcontrollers or Single Board Computers"
 header:
   image: /assets/images/unsplash-image-2.jpg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"